cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 Start your v2's leaderboard as if all played past games had been counted for the leaderboard.
 You _only_ need to go through all played games, update the players with their tallies, and add a leaderboard including the information.
 This is possible because all past games and their outcomes are kept in the chain's state.
 Migration is a good method to tackle the initial leaderboard.

-For the avoidance of doubt, v1 and v2 refer refer to the overall versions of the application, and not to the _consensus versions_ of individual modules, which may change or not.
+For the avoidance of doubt, **v1 and v2 refer to the overall versions of the application**, and not to the _consensus versions_ of individual modules, which may change or not.

 ## Introducing a leaderboard